rjoleary/cs452-kernel/README.md

 ### Interrupts

 We are using vectored interrupts.
-At program start, we enable and prioritize all the interrupts we care about.
-When a task syscalls `awaitEvent()`, that task's descriptor is stored in the vectored interrupt of the task.
-Then, when the interrupt occurs we retrieve the TID from the interrupt vector.
-We then retrieve the first argument the task used (the one that was used to invoke `awaitEvent()`) and notify the task accordingly.
-We make the assumption that only one task will register to an event at a time, which is fine if we use the notifier-server-consumer paradigm.
-We currently only support one interrupt right now, but the system is expandable for multiple interrupt sources.
+During kernel initialization, we enable and prioritize all the interrupts we care about (`TC1UI`).
+When a task syscalls `awaitEvent()`, the pointer to the task descriptor is stored in the vectored interrupt address for the interrupt source.

+When the interrupt occurs, we retrieve the task pointer from the interrupt vector.
+To determine the interrupt source (type of interrupt), it is stored as the first argument, `r0` of the blocked task (which has been pushed to the stack).

+We make the assumption that only one task will register to an event at a time, which is fine if we use the notifier-server-consumer pattern.
+We currently only support one interrupt type right now, but the system is expandable for multiple interrupt sources.
+For the next kernel, we will need to implement the UART interrupt source.

 ### Clock

-We use clock timer 2 for our tick measurements.
+We use clock timer 1 for our tick measurements.
 Since this is a 2kHz clock, we set the rollover time to 19, so that it will fire off an interrupt every 20 counts (which translates to once every 10ms, the length of a tick).
-A notifier task listens to this event, and when it occurs it sends an empty message to the clock server.
+A notifier task listens to this event, and when it fires it sends an empty message to the clock server.
 The clock server then increments its time and notifies any waiting tasks if appropriate.

+The clock server has the following interface:

+- `int delay(Tid tid, int ticks);`: wait for a given amount of time
+- `int time(Tid tid);` give the time since clock server start up
+- `int delayUntil(Tid tid, int ticks);` wait until a time

+Where each tick is a 10 ms and the `tid` is the TID of the clock server.
+The clock server's TID is registered to the nameserver.

 ### Min Heap

 The min heap is implemented as an arbitrary heap with some comparator function.
 This is done with the magic of C++ templates.
 The heap has 3 functions, `peak()`, `push()`, and `pop()`. `peak()` checks the top of the heap, `push()` adds an element and `pop()` removes the top of the heap.
 We use a minheap to manage all the timing requirements of the kernel.
 When we get a call to